alicenstar/coin-tracker-3-api/README.md

 - Utilized `TypeScript` to add type safety
 - Integrated `csv-parser` to read and write `.csv` files
 - Designed `RESTful API` endpoints to manage front end interactions with the database
-- Created endpoints to interact with the `CoinMarketCap API`
+- Created endpoints to retrieve and store data from the `CoinMarketCap API`